Qualifications.

 Combining theoretical, practical and reflective study; this Level 4 programme aims to maximise your knowledge, skills and abilities and to develop your peer support skills in order that you can successfully work as a peer support worker in mental health services.

-The programme has been designed by CAPITAL and accredited by Middlesex University as a stand-alone module of 30 credits at Level 4.
+The programme has been designed by CAPITAL Charity and accredited by AQA and Middlesex University as a stand-alone module of 30 credits at Level 4.

 PROGRAMME STRUCTURE